liquity/dev/README.md

 `liquidate(address _user)`: callable by anyone, attempts to liquidate the CDP of `_user`.
 Executes successfully if `_user`’s CDP is below the minimum collateral ratio (MCR).

-`liquidateCDPs(n)`: callable by anyone, checks for under-collateralised CDPs below MCR and liquidates up to `n`, starting from the CDP with the lowest collateral ratio; subject to gas constraints and the actual number of under-collateralized CDPs.
+`liquidateCDPs(uint n)`: callable by anyone, checks for under-collateralised CDPs below MCR and liquidates up to `n`, starting from the CDP with the lowest collateral ratio; subject to gas constraints and the actual number of under-collateralized CDPs.

 `redeemCollateral(uint _CLVamount, address _hint)`: redeems `_CLVamount` of stablecoins for ether from the system.
 Decreases the caller’s CLV balance, and sends them the corresponding amount of ETH.
 Executes successfully if the caller has sufficient CLV to redeem.